elibroftw/blog.elijahlopez.ca/content/posts/abortion-simplified.md

 tags:
   - opinion
   - morality
+summary: "Simplifying the abortion debate by framing it through property and privacy rights likening a fetus to an unwanted trespasser.
+Feeding the homeless is an arguably easier moral obligation than for women/doctors to carry a fetus to term, yet one is demonized not due to rationality, but due to upbringing.
+With abortion rights so to should we welcome the deprecation of mandatory child support."
 ---

 After thinking about abortion for a good couple hours, I was finally able to form an almost perfect opinion.